alexstevovich/lydio/README.md

 **DISCLAIMER:**

-#### 🚨This project is not open source.
+#### 🚨This project is **NOT** open source.
 It is exposed to satisfy requirements related to my business.

 _Thank you for your understanding._

+Copyright © 2015-2025 Alex Stevovich.
+All Rights Reserved.
+No permission is granted to use, copy, modify, distribute, sublicense, or create derivative works of this software, in whole or in part, without explicit prior written permission from the copyright holder.

+See `LICENSE` and `TRADEMARK.md` for more.

 ---

 **Beautiful, Composable, Programmatic HTML Authoring**